AsmeromEstifanos/Render-KeepAlive/README.md

 # Render Keepalive

-Small React + Vite frontend that keeps Render-hosted backends awake by sending periodic pings.
-The UI is optional—endpoints can be pre-seeded through configuration so the page starts monitoring as soon as it loads.
+Minimal React + Vite runner that keeps Render-hosted backends awake by sending periodic pings through a single `useEffect`.
+There is no UI; everything happens as soon as the page loads.

 ## Requirements